SmashinFries/CivitAI-RN/README.md

 - [ ] Offline saves (images, models)
 - [ ] Add authentication?

+## Limitations
+Currently, the CivitAI REST API is limited.
+- Can't filter images with tags without knowing the tag ID.
+The tags endpoint doesn't return IDs so theres no way of knowing.
+- Images endpoint doesnt return videos and cant be filtered by format.
+- No authentication.

 ## Future Plans
 Basically, just adding any future CivitAI endpoints.